 Chris talks about the process involved in applying for funding, meeting with Government and filing a business plan.

-“The process itself is very easy.
-We produced a business plan and talked to the team at the Department of Economic Development, explained our project and what sort of support we might need.
+'The process itself is very easy.
+We produced a business plan and talked to the team at the Department for Enterprise, explained our project and what sort of support we might need.
 Generally, equipment investment requires a lot of upfront cash.
-Often businesses need support to get them over that initial hurdle.”
+Often businesses need support to get them over that initial hurdle.

 Find Out More

-Click here for more information on Triumph Actuation Systems and the services they offer.
+Find out more about Triumph Actuation Systems and the services they offer.

-Find more out information here on the Isle of Man Government funding available through both the Enterprise Development Scheme and Financial Assistance Scheme.
+Find out more about the Enterprise Development Scheme and the Financial Assistance Scheme.